 China is the world's leading producer of green, white and black tea.

-Black tea, which the Chinese call red tea because of the colour the leaves give to the water, is primarily produced for export.
+Black tea, which the Chinese call red tea because of the colour it gives to the water, is primarily grown for export.

-China's many provinces yield a wide range of black teas.
+The country's many provinces yield a wide range of black tea varieties.
 Among the most celebrated: Keemun, Lapsang Souchong, and Yunnan.

-Oolong is also well known, though it is not strictly a black tea.
-Because its leaves are only partially oxidised, Oolong sits between green and black tea.
+Oolong is also widely known, though it is not strictly a black tea.
+Because the leaves are only partially oxidised, Oolong sits somewhere between green and black tea.

 Japan, another land of tea

-Tea production is also significant in Japan, though it focuses primarily on green teas, including the celebrated matcha and Sencha, both prized for their health-giving properties.
+Tea production is also significant in Japan, though it focuses primarily on green teas, including the celebrated Matcha and Sencha, both renowned for their many health benefits.

 Black tea production in Japan is a relatively recent development.

-As in China, the Japanese call it red tea, after the colour it gives to the water (not to be confused with rooibos).
+As in China, the Japanese also refer to it as red tea, after the colour it imparts to the water (not to be confused with Rooibos).

 The most appreciated Japanese black teas tend to be smoked varieties, such as Japan Lapsang.